-"As he attends inappropriately in this way, one of six kinds of view arises in him: The view, 'I have a self' arises in him as true & established, or the view, 'I have no self'... or the view, 'It is precisely by means of self that I perceive not-self'... or the view, 'It is precisely by means of not-self that I perceive self' arises in him as true & established, or else he has a view like this: 'This very self of mine-the knower that is sensitive here & there to the ripening of good & bad actions-is the self of mine that is constant, everlasting, eternal, not subject to change, and will endure as long as eternity.'
+"As he attends inappropriately in this way, one of six kinds of view arises in him: The view, 'I have a self' arises in him as true & established, or the view, 'I have no self'... or the view, 'It is precisely by means of self that I perceive self... or the view, 'It is precisely by means of self that I perceive notself'... or the view, 'It is precisely by means of not-self that I perceive self' arises in him as true & established, or else he has a view like this: 'This very self of mine-the knower that is sensitive here & there to the ripening of good & bad actions-is the self of mine that is constant, everlasting, eternal, not subject to change, and will endure as long as eternity.'
 This is called a thicket of views, a wilderness of views, a contortion of views, a writhing of views, a fetter of views.
 Bound by a fetter of views, the uninstructed run-of-the-mill person is not freed from birth, aging, & death, from sorrow, lamentation, pain, distress, & despair.
 He is not freed, I tell you, from suffering & stress.